 |First Baptist Church of Dayton|

-Built in 1895, the steeple blew off in in the tornado's of 1915.
+The church was built in 1895; the steeple blew off in the tornado of 1915.
 The Dayton GAR section of Northern Kentucky Views has a few words on the history of the Dayton Baptist, here.

 |“Ten persons who have joined the Baptist Church at Dayton, Kentucky, were immersed in the Ohio river at that place, on Sunday afternoon, by Rev. H. E. Spillman.”
 Courier-Journal, March 17, 1869|